Best Practices for Updating Claim Workflow

 Contacting payer at next follow up for clarification on withdrawal."

-In a perfect world, team members would check payer portals and find that claims processed and paid.
-If a team member confirms that a claim processed and paid via the payer portal, their note would read:
+In a perfect world, team members would check payer portals and find claims were processed and paid.
+If a team member confirms that a claim was processed and paid via the payer portal, their note would read:

 "Per Availity, claim #7116502008L0X00 processed 05/06/17 and paid $399 to provider on check #E8571346 issued 05/08/17.